Expats in Shanghai: A Guide to Living in Shanghai

 Living and working in Shanghai, opening a bank account and managing finances are essential to daily life.
 Once your account is set up, you can receive remittance transfers from abroad through your local bank.

-Shanghai is one of the major financial centers in the world, with some of the largest banks in China and the world, as well as local banks in Shanghai.
+Shanghai is one of the major financial centers in the world, with some of the largest banks in Shanghai and the world, as well as local banks in Shanghai.
 Most banks require your passport and some require proof of residence when opening an account.

 8.Lifestyle in Shanghai - The Quality of Life in Shanghai